triacs/panossakkos.github.io/_posts/2015-11-08-one-password-pt-2.md

 I quickly realized that there was no reason to use the Block chain.
 You can simply hash the two inputs.

-So, this is what we have right now

 <pre style="text-align: left">
 password = hash(passphrase + serviceTag)
 </pre>